 Fav i Con (Fav and Con) is a little story animated with favicons.
 It tells the adventures of Fav –a purple alien with antennae– and Con –a green lifeform–, two cute pixel beings.

 This is probably the World smallest resolution animation, since their adventures occurs within three favicons sized 16x16 pixels, how it was done (ridiculous comparison) with the Polyvision in "Napoléon" (1927) where they projected three films on three screens.
 The sum of the three favicons gives a 48x16 PX resolution.

-Due to the small size, the film can be seen in high definition format, with luxurious gigantic square pixels.
-Pixels are the smallest unit that is a graphic image on a computer screen.
-In our mind, and thanks to image processors, we imagine them in square form, but nevertheless, physically A pixel is not a little square.These "adventures in 16 pixels" can get to appreciate "the importance of a pixel".
+Due the size, you can alsowatch it in high definition, with gigantic square pixels deluxe.
+Pixels are the smallest unit of an image in a computer screen.
+We imagine them in square form, but nevertheless, physically A pixel is not a little square.These adventures in 16 pixels can get to appreciate the importance of a pixel.